If you wanted to find, say, a hairdresser within your locality, you would go to Google and type in “hairdresser near me”, right?

 - Prominence: Businesses that have longer operational history and higher reputation take top spots on Google Local Searches

 - Before taking any action, it’s important to understand your current position in SERPS.

 10 Tips to Rank High on Local Engine Search with Google Maps SEO

-Hopefully, you have your Google My Business Profile up and running by now.
+Hopefully, you have your Google My Business Profile up and running by now, because you will need it for Google Map SEO.
 Here are ten tips to make it more visible on Google.

 Tip 1: Ensure Your Business Details are complete and up-to-date

 While setting up a GMB profile, ensure that the information you put in about your business is accurate and up-to-date.

 Using inaccurate or outdated information can hamper your visibility online.

 Also, ensure that there is information consistency across your online profiles.

 For example, the contact phone number, email, and address on your website and social media handles should match your GMB profile.